FREQUENTLY ASKED QUESTIONS

 As originally conceived in the Agreement, if the owners waited until 2022 to begin the required process, there would be only two years available to conduct all of the activity to prepare final recommendations to the Governor and for the Governor to make a decision.
 This would have been extremely tight and could possibly have adversely affected the quality of the information and the outcome.
 Starting in 2019 will provide additional time for more deliberative effort and engagement.

 What is the current usage of Eklutna Lake water?

 Water diverted from Eklutna Lake by the Eklutna Project is utilized for two main purposes, the production of the lowest cost renewable energy in Southcentral Alaska and as the source of 90% of the Municipality of Anchorage’s water supply.
 In a typical year approximately 90% of the diverted water generates renewable hydroelectric power and 10% of the water is used for the Municipality of Anchorage drinking water supply.
 In 2018 the Eklutna Project produced 177,438 megawatt hours (MWh) of clean energy.
 This is enough energy to power more than 24,600 residential homes for an entire year.

 Can water be released from Eklutna Lake into the Eklutna River now?

-Currently releases of water from the Eklutna Hydroelectric Project into the Eklutna River only occur when the reservoir overtops the spillway.
-On average the lake level is below the dam base about six months of the year precluding the release of water during those months.
+Under current operations releases of water from the Eklutna Lake into the Eklutna River only occur when the lake overtops the spillway.
+On average the lake level is below the glacial moraine at the lake outlet about nine months of the year precluding the release of water during those months.
 During other months the water heights are highly variable.